coolsoftwaretyler/ogdenstudios.xyz/_drafts/making-a-navbar.md

             label: 'Category 3',
             nodes: [{
                 label: 'Item 1',
-                link: '/category-3/item-1'
+                link: '#!'
               },
               {
                 label: 'Item 2',
-                link: '/category-3/item-2'
+                link: '#!'
               },
               {
                 label: 'Item 3',
-                link: '/category-3/item-3'
+                link: '#!'
               }
             ]
           }
         ]
       }
     ]
   end
 end
 ```

 This sample structure represents only a starting point of what you can do.
-I use a hash because I'm working in Ruby, but if you're doing most of your work in JavaScript, you could represent this as JSON, or any other format - as long as it's predictable and allows you to generate your HTML correctly.
-You could add additional attributes and render them as necessary.
+I use a hash because I'm working in Ruby, but if you're doing most of your work in JavaScript, you could represent this as JSON or any other format - as long as it's predictable and allows you to generate your HTML correctly.
+You could add additional attributes to the markup and render them as necessary.

 This example data is not meant to be exhaustive, but it represents the three types of elements I usually expect to encounter in a navbar: